TheBearLee/PicoCTF-Writeups/General/Warmed Up.md

+# Warmed Up

-Similar to [[Lets Warm Up]] this level tests your cryptography and conversion skills
+Similar to Lets Warm Up this level tests your cryptography and conversion skills

-1. Calculate the decimal version of the hexadecimal number
+# Calculate the decimal version of the hexadecimal number

 There is simply only one step to this challenge since we are converting from hex to decimal so here we go-